Eating healthy to maintain a healthy heart is essential nutrition for seniors.

 These activities can be done for at least 20 to 30 minutes, 3 or 4 times a week.
 It is better to have an exercise schedule every alternate day.
 This habit helps them exercise regularly and without getting bored.

-Here are a few more ways as a nutritionist you can help maintain a healthy heart for seniors:
+Here are a few more ways as a Registered Dietitian Nutritionist you can help maintain a healthy heart for seniors:

 - Give up smoking – It’s the single best thing they can do for heart health.